Skip to content

 format.dateTime(dateTime, 'short', {year: 'numeric'});

-Since next-intl is only concerned with formatting dates, you can use a library like date-fns to manipulate them.
+Since next-intl is only concerned with formatting dates, you can use the Date constructor to parse them before formatting them in the frontend.

 Formatting relative times